uroshekic/snake/README.md

-snake
+Snake
 =====

-Snake clone written in JavaScript
+Snake clone written in JavaScript, still needs a bit of work though.